fbielejec/fbielejec.github.io/_posts/2018-03-14-shadow-cljs-cider.md

   (shadow.cljs.devtools.api/nrepl-select :app))
 ```

-## <a name="repl">Give me the REPL
+## <a name="repl">Give me the REPL!

 With all that in place we can have a REPL running in a four simple steps:

-1) Install npm dependencies:
+1. Install npm dependencies:

 ```bash
 yarn
 ```

-2) Start the clj REPL:
+2. Start the clj REPL:

 ```emacs
 M+x cider-jack-in
 ```

-3) Start the server, build watcher and get the cljs REPL:
+3. Start the server, build watcher and get the cljs REPL:

 ```clojure
 (watch-app!)
 ```

-4) Point your browser to `localhost:4040`
+4. Point your browser to `localhost:4040`

 Similarly you can run watch and run the tests as you change the code by:

-1) Starting the server and the watcher:
+1. Starting the server and the watcher:

 ```bash
 yarn shadow-cljs watch ci
 ```

-2) Starting the karma runner:
+2. Starting the karma runner:

 ```bash
 yarn karma start
 ```

-## <a name="code">Show me the code
+## <a name="code">Show me the code!

 A complete application is availiable as a [GitHub repository](https://github.com/fbielejec/shadow-cljs-demo).
-It shows a couple of things not mentioned in this post, i.e.
+It shows a couple of things not covered in this post, i.e.

 * how to include macros in a namespace compiled with shadow-cljs.
 * how to include npm dependencies.